Greatcthulhu13/Greatcthulhu13/README.md

 - 👋 Hi, I’m @Greatcthulhu13
 - 👀 I’m interested in games development
-- 🌱 I’m currently learning java (maybe)
+- 🌱 I’m currently learning C#

 <!--
 Greatcthulhu13/Greatcthulhu13 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.